nortikin/sverchok/docs/nodes/modifier_make/adaptive_polygons_mk3.rst

   - **As Quads**.
 Such faces will be processed as if they were quads; only first three and the last vertex of the NGon will be used to form a Quad.
     This can give weird results for such faces.
   - **Skip**.
 Such faces will be skipped completely, i.e. will not produce any vertices and faces.
   - **As Is**.
 Such faces will be output as they were, i.e. one face will be output for each recipient face.

   The default value is **As Quads**.

+- **Implementation.
+This defines which algorithm should be used.

+ - **NumPy**: Faster when donor has more than 50 vertices for tris or 12 verts for quads.
+ - **Mathutils**: Faster when donor has less than 50 vertices for tris or 12 verts for quads.
+ - **Auto**: Switched between Mathutils and NumPy implementation depending on donor vert count.

 Base area illustrations
 -----------------------